jgingh7/chatbot-concierge/README.md

 # chatbot-concierge

-access page: (SNS function may have been disabled : no SMS response)
+* SNS function may have been disabled (no SMS response)

 http://mymychatbot.s3-website-us-east-1.amazonaws.com/

 ## The chatbot concierge

 Ask for restaurants in New York with the cusine that you like.

 The concierge will reply with an SMS text message with resturants you might like.

 ## Architecture Diagram